 Climbing Cotopaxi and Chimborazo takes about 5-6 days, definitely climbing Cotopaxi will allow the climber to be well prepared for Chimborazo´s summit – at 6310 m.

 Pricing for Cotopaxi and Chimborazo 5 day package

 Climb Cotopaxi on a budget.

-If you are looking for the $180 deal shown in the “lonely planet” guide book, you should know that these times are as gone as dinosaurs.
+If you are looking for the $180 deal shown in the “lonely planet” guide book, be aware that these rates are outdated by 15 years.

 High regulations to the tour operators and mountain guides as well as the county economy have pushed costs a lot higher, the best option we have for a budget traveler is to join one of our existing groups and dates, and maximize the sharing costs of the trip, such as transportation and guides, which is what costs the most, also having a climbing partner can bring down the cost to less than $280 per person if you are traveling alone? and if you are you looking for Companions to share costs, you can join one of our existing groups, and save some cash, more info here